bryanfrazee/hive-ai-JiraTestGen/README.md

 1. User creates a story in Jira.
 2. Download jitatestgen.py from repo and update variables at the top of the script.
 3. LLM generates test cases + code.
-4. Output is stored in repos and linked back to Jira.
+4. Output is stored in repos and linked back to the Jira story in the comments section.
 5. *(Future)* CI/CD runs generated tests and reports back to Jira.

 ---